mind-inria/mri-nufft/CONTRIBUTING.md

     cd mri-nufft/docs
     # do your changes
     cd ..
+    # you can specify a specfic backend to run the example with an environment variable:
+    export MRINUFFT_BACKEND=finufft
     python -m sphinx-build docs docs_build
     # view the documentation in your browser
     python -m http.server --directory docs_build 8080